Biodegradable additives: Bioaugmentation

 The addition of certain microbial strains to plastics is known as bioaugmentation, and it is a method to increase the biodegradability of plastics.
 Bioaugmentation has been used to enhance the rate of degradability of already compostable plastics, such as poly(lactic acid) (PLA).
-Composting plastics is a promising alternative to disposing of plastics in landfills.
+Composting plastics is a promising alternative to getting rid of plastics in landfills.
 However, a plastic requires certain properties to be compostable.
 To increase the compostability and biodegradability of plastics, bioaugmentation is a method of directly adding microorganisms to the plastic.
 In this case, the biodegradable additives are the microbes themselves.

 Experiments must be done to determine which specific microbial strains present in the compost are able to actually bind to the plastics to determine potential sources for bioaugmentation.
 These experiments must be done for various plastics, as the differences in the properties of the plastics will affect the binding ability of the microbial strain.
 To determine whether the strain of microorganism is degrading the plastic, measurements of the amount of carbon dioxide present is typically used since carbon dioxide is a product of both aerobic and anaerobic microbial degradation.
 To confirm that the microorganisms being studied are attracted to a certain type of plastic, it is important that the synthetic plastic is the only source of carbon in the experimental compost or soil.
 If there is a significant release of carbon dioxide, it means that the microorganism has successfully consumed the carbon in the plastic.

 One example of a strain of microbes that has been used for the successful bioaugmentation of poly(lactic acid) is Geobacillus thermoleovorans.
 This strain of bacteria can grow in both marine and terrestrial conditions and is able to use a variety of sugars, hydrocarbons, and carboxylic acids as nutritional sources.
 Geobacillus thermoleovorans successfully attaches to the surface of poly(lactic acid), and experiments show that this colonization will increase the rate of microbial degradation of the plastic.